 - Values Previous.
 If there is a previous submission, answers from that submission

 Nodes are connected by Connectors.
-Connectors are one-way arrows that direct processing from one node to another.
-To create a connector, click on the triangle from the node you want to start from and drag the arrow into the destination node.
+They are one-way arrows that direct processing from one node to another.
+Connectors are configered in the same dialog as the node when it is first created, or you can click on the "funnel" symbol to update an existing Connector.
+To create a connector, click on the plus symbol on the node you want to start from and drag the arrow into the destination node.

 A single node can have more than one connector coming from it.
-Unless the node is a Join or Junction, (System Controls Nodes - add link XXX) you should never have more than one connector coming into a node.
+Unless the node is a Join or Junction, you should never have more than one connector coming into a node.